A Just Transition for VT

 Strengthen natural systems’ ability to draw down and sequester carbon from the atmosphere.

-Strengthen human and ecological resilience to climate change and catastrophic events.
+Strengthen human and ecological resilience to climate change and natural disasters .

 Avoid energy alternatives that simply export damages to elsewhere in the world.